 And what do we mean by ‘nothing else will do’?

-We believe that parents’ rights to be heard and produce evidence about what they think is the best outcome for their child are real and usually respected in the system.
+I believe that parents’ rights to be heard and produce evidence about what they think is the best outcome for their child are real and usually respected in the system.
 Judges have warned against the dangers of ‘social engineering’ for many years now.

 Remember that Care proceedings are NOT adoption proceedings